 LifeVantage Corporation is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect our genes to support good health.
 The Company is dedicated to helping people achieve their health, wellness and financial goals.
-The Company provides quality, scientifically-validated products and a financially rewarding direct sales opportunity to customers and independent distributors.
-LifeVantage sells its products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland and Belgium.
+The Company provides quality, scientifically-validated products to customers and distributors and a financially rewarding direct sales opportunity to independent distributors.
+The Company sells its products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium and New Zealand.
 The Company also sells its products in a number of countries to customers for personal consumption only.
 In addition, the Company sells its products in China through an e-commerce business model.

-The Company engages in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin and hair care products, including Protandim[®], its line of scientifically-validated dietary supplements, LifeVantage[®] Omega+ and ProBio dietary supplements, TrueScience[®], its line of skin and hair care products, Petandim[TM] for Dogs, its companion pet supplement formulated to combat oxidative stress in dogs, Axio[®] Smart Energy Drink mixes, and PhysIQ[TM], its Smart Weight Management System.
+The Company engages in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin and hair care products, including Protandim®, its line of scientifically-validated dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience®, its line of skin and hair care products, Petandim® for Dogs, its companion pet supplement formulated to combat oxidative stress in dogs, $Axio^{\otimes}$ Smart Energy Drink mixes, and $PhysIQ^{\text{TM}}$ , its Smart Weight Management System.